lama0186/NLP_task/README.md

 1. Clone this repository or download the source code.

-2. Install required Python packages:
+2. Install required Python packages: requirements.txt

+ ## Notes
+The .env file is included in .gitignore to keep your API key secure.

+Whisper may show a warning about FP16 not supported on CPU; this is normal if you are running on CPU.

+Make sure you have a stable internet connection to use Cohere's API.